On two families of Nekrasov-Okounkov type formulas: Proof of the first family of Nekrasov--Okounkov type formulas

 Then $W(\mu,\nu)$ can be represented by the following vacuum expectation value

 We will prove this lemma by induction on the length of $\mu$.
-The similar method was used by the author to study the partition function of certain plane partitions (see the proof in Theorem 1.3 in \cite{Y23}).
+The author used a similar method to study the partition function of certain plane partitions (see the proof in Theorem 1.3 in \cite{Y23}).

 First, if $l(\mu)=0$, i.e. $\mu=\emptyset$,

 by commutation relations \eqref{eqn:comm g+-} and \eqref{eqn:comm gL0}.
 For each fixed $k$, we divide the product over $\{j=1,2,...\}$ to two subsets $\{j=1,...,\nu^t_k\}$ and $\{j=\nu^t_k+1,\nu^t_k+2,...\}$.
 The result is